Cat: Health issues

-It has been found that cat owners’ knowledge affects how they care for their cats.
-For example, people with greater knowledge about cats are less likely to use positive punishment (i.e., causing an unpleasant stimulus to the cat).
+Between 50% and 90% of cats experience dental or gum problems, but these can be prevented by maintaining the cat's oral hygiene using products specifically designed for cats, which are not toxic for them.

-Accidental poisoning in cats is common and can result from several sources: plants that are toxic to cats, medications not intended for cats, foods unsuitable for cats, and household substances such as pesticides and paint thinners.
-Plants toxic to cats include lilies, Tulip, and Philodendron.
-Medication poisoning occurs when cats ingest drugs intended for human use but toxic to cats, such as acetaminophen and aspirin, as well as vitamin capsules formulated for humans or certain flea treatments designed for dogs (cats should be kept away from a dog treated with these products for 24 hours).
-Foods dangerous to cats include grapes, onions, garlic, and chocolate.
+Accidental poisoning in cats is common and can result from several sources: plants that are toxic to cats, medications not intended for cats, foods unsuitable for cats, and household substances such as pesticides and household cleaners.
+Plants toxic to cats include lilies, tulips, and philodendrons; medication poisoning occurs when cats ingest drugs intended for human, such as acetaminophen and aspirin, as well as vitamin capsules, flea treatments designed for dogs, and foods dangerous to cats like grapes, onions, garlic, and chocolate.

+Cat owners' attitudes and knowledge affects how they care for their cats, and people with greater knowledge about cats are less likely to use positive punishment, i.e. causing an unpleasant stimulus to the cat.

-Many professional organizations have published guidelines for the proper and safe care of cats.
-The American Society for the Prevention of Cruelty to Animals (ASPCA) has published a general guide emphasizing proper cat care.
-The guide covers appropriate nutrition, fresh and clean water changed daily, routine grooming including brushing the coat, regular and odor-free litter box maintenance, and regular veterinary care, recommending that cats undergo a routine veterinary check-up at least once a year.
-In addition to the general guide, there are specific guides for proper grooming, common feline diseases, and behavioral issues.
+Several organizations have published guidelines for the proper and safe care of cats.
+The American Society for the Prevention of Cruelty to Animals has published a general guide emphasizing proper cat care, which covers appropriate nutrition and needs for fresh and clean water, coat care, litter box maintenance, regular veterinary care.